El Salvador wants to adopt Bitcoin as legal tender. Here's why. | DW | 07.06.2021

 "What's transformative here is that Bitcoin is both the greatest reserve asset ever created and a superior monetary network," Strike founder Jack Mallers said on Saturday.
 "Holding bitcoin provides a way to protect developing economies from potential shocks of fiat currency inflation."

-Some 70% of people in El Salvador do not have a traditional bank account, Bukele said.
-The idea is that they could instead go online and create digital Bitcoin wallets, which they would use to send, receive and spend Bitcoin.
+Bukele argues that some 70% of people in El Salvador do not have a traditional bank account, so the idea is that they could instead go online and create digital Bitcoin wallets, which they would use to send, receive and spend Bitcoin.

 No national government currently recognizes Bitcoin as legal tender, but there are still a few ways to spend it: Holders of the cryptocurrency can exchange it between themselves via digital wallets that store their Bitcoin.
 They can use a third-party service to convert it into a government-issued currency, like the US dollar.
 And more and more companies, including payment service PayPal, have started or plan to start accepting Bitcoin as payment.